justinlieu06/viewtube/README.md

 ### Video Search

-The search bar is a React form that passes the search query information to the search component.
+The search bar is a React form that passes the search query information to the search component which lists all videos where the search query is a substring of.
+The videos controller has a search function that searches through all the lowercased video titles that contain the lowercased query via active record.

 ## Code Snippets